-Section 19 of the Act makes provision for the circumstances in which an unassisted party may obtain a court order for payment of their expenses out of the Legal Aid Fund.
-Such an order will normally only be sought where the court has modified an assisted person’s liability in terms of section 18(2).
+An unassisted party may obtain a court order for payment of their expenses out of the Legal Aid Fund [section 19 of the Legal Aid (Scotland) Act 1986].
+Such an order will normally only be sought where the court has modified an assisted person’s liability in terms of section 18(2) of the Legal Aid (Scotland) Act 1986.
 However, an order may be sought in the absence of modification where the decree for expenses cannot be enforced for some reason, perhaps because the assisted person has been sequestrated.

 The main features of the statutory provisions are:

-Where application is to be made for an order under section 19, you must follow the court procedure set down in Rule 6 the Act of Sederunt (Civil Legal Aid Rules) 1987, as amended by way of The Act of Sederunt (Civil Legal Aid Rules Amendment) 2017.
+You must follow the court procedure set out in Rule 6 of the Act of Sederunt (Civil Legal Aid Rules) 1987.

 The main procedural rules are:

-For all applications the notice will require the applicant to:
+For all applications the notice will require your client to:

-After the 28 day period has elapsed, the motion, a copy of the notice form as intimated to us with any vouching and related documents will require to be lodged at the relevant court.
+After the 28 day period, the motion, a copy of the notice form and any vouching documents should be lodged with the relevant court.
 This motion must be intimated to us.
-We are entitled to make representations at the motions hearing, although we will usually have advised the solicitor acting for applicant, prior to the motion being lodged, whether it intends to make representations.
+We are entitled to make representations at the motions hearing, although we will usually advise you whether we intend to make representations before this.

-The form and supportive vouching can be intimated by email to us at email@example.com or sent by post to Thistle House, 91 Haymarket Terrace, Edinburgh EH12 5HE.
+The pre-motion notice and the motion can be sent to us by email at firstname.lastname@example.org or by post to Thistle House, 91 Haymarket Terrace, Edinburgh EH12 5HE.